MTVirux/ffxivmt/monitoring/README.md

-To kill the stack run the following command on this dir:
+To kill the monitoring stack run the following command on this dir:

 ```
 docker-compose down